Killian168/CryptoApp/README.md

 #  CryptoApp

 ## Description
-This is an IOS appliaction that is the result of a youtube course.
+This is an IOS application that is the result of a youtube course.

 ## Technologies